eduarddrenth/Configuration/README.md

  */
 @ApplicationScoped
 public class MyBean {

-    /**
-     * A non required property that will not ber reloaded */
+    /** A non required property that will not be reloaded */
     @Inject @Property(defaultValue = "30",required = false,updatable = false)
     private int timeoutSeconds;

-    /**
-     * A required property that changes when the corresponding value in the properties file changes */
+    /** A required property that changes when the corresponding value in the properties file changes */
     @Inject @Property(required="true", keys="testkey")
     private static int[] test;